soccerlewis17/FeetWasher/README.md

 <h3>Next Steps</h3>

-Some features I'd like to add in order to further enhance the user experience include:
+Some features I'd like to add in the future in order to further enhance the user experience include:
 <ul>
     <li>Sort the index page requests from most recent to oldest.</li>
     <li>An anonymous option for the new prayer request form, for those that want to retain some privacy.</li>
     <li>Add a prayer emoji to the prayer requests so that others can know you are praying without having to comment, similar to a "like" button.</li>
     <li>Show the edit comment text box only after the edit comment button is clicked.</li>
+    <li>Additional CSS Styling</li>
 </ul>